-Step 1: This includes preparation of data and pairwise matrix, which is performed by considering a scale of nine quantities proposed by L. Saati to give weights to the criteria from 1 to 9 based on their importance.
+Step 1: This includes preparation of data and which is pairwise matrix, performed considering a scale of nine quantities proposed by L. Saati to give weights to the criteria from 1 to 9 based on their importance.

 Step 2: Calculation of the final weight of the criteria, for which the numbers of each column and row are multiplied by each other, then the products of the weights are given a power of 1/N, and finally, to calculate the final weight of the criteria, the non-normalized weights of each row are divided by the total non-normalized weights.
 The sum of the total final weights must be equal to 1.